 As an interviewee, he asks good questions.
 Why does a reporter choose a particular story?

 The reporter’s childhood fear of trains is part of her motivation, an angle added to the Dickens story by the radio script writer.
 Moorehead gasps in terror at the whistle-scream and engine-roar of each one entering the nearby tunnel.

 The gender change for the reporter causes the signal-man to awkwardly use “it” instead of a male pronoun to describe a figure he has seen, forshadowing what is a powerful variation on the original ending.

-Irving Reese is credited with the adaptation and Elliot Lewis as producer.
+Irving Reis is credited with the adaptation and Elliot Lewis as producer.
 Joseph Kerns plays the title character.
 Sound effects are excellent.
 “Suspense” was a top-notch series, and its producers loved the Reis adaptation enough to use it two more times — in 1956 and 1959.